yifanyou/sshaccess/README.md

 ### SSHACCESS

-Used to set up server ssh access other servers without password.
+Used to set up server ssh access other servers without auth.

 #### First
-put servers info into a file, like ssh-servers-config.txt.
+write server info list into a file, like ssh-servers-config.txt.

 the info format: `xxx.xxx.xxx.xxx username password.`

+you can write  multi lines.

 #### Second
-run the sh named run.sh
+exec the shell file named run.sh
 `./run.sh servers-info-file`

 ex: `./run.sh ssh-servers-config.txt`

 ##### Last
 Have a rest.
-It will help you to do the work perfectly.
+It will help you to do the job.

 And you can optimize the script freely if you want